 How should you charge your battery?
 That’s actually a very good question when you first start vaping – battery safety is one thing all vapers should learn.
 It becomes even more important as you gradually make your way up to the more powerful devices on the market.
+Then, devices like Efest and Nitecore battery charger become your best friends.

 Many devices only have one option – on-board charging with a Micro USB cable.
 Starter kits like the Innokin Endura T18, Aspire Breeze AIO and Eleaf iStick Basic all contain an internal lithium-ion battery – much like the one in your mobile phone – which must be charged within the device.